Fred Cole (musician): King Bee, The Rats, Western Front

 Cole's next band, King Bee, saw him playing guitar for the first time in addition to singing.
 A last-minute invitation to open for The Ramones introduced them to the punk sounds of the time.
 They released the "Hot Pistol" single on Whizeagle in 1978, but soon broke up.
 In an attempt to find a stable lineup, Cole taught Toody to play bass and they formed The Rats.
 Their self-titled debut was released in 1980 on Whizeagle.
 Intermittent Signals followed in 1981, and 1983 saw the release of the third LP, In a Desperate Red.
-After losing three drummers, and tired of the macho direction the punk scene had taken, Cole disbanded The Rats and began an old-time country band called Western Front.
+After losing three drummers, and tired of the macho direction the punk scene had taken, Cole disbanded The Rats and began an old-time country band called The Western Front.
 They released only two singles, "Orygun" b/w "Clementine" and "Stampede" b/w "Looking Back at Me" in 1985, but they influenced many local punkers to develop an interest in country-rock and rockabilly.

 The Range Rats and Dead Moon

-Toody, who had occasionally performed with Western Front and recorded a single with them, rejoined Cole for another country-influenced project, The Range Rats, in 1986.
+Toody, who had occasionally performed with The Western Front and recorded a single with them, rejoined Cole for another country-influenced project, The Range Rats, in 1986.
 Drummer Andrew Loomis auditioned for this band, but it didn't work out, so Cole and Toody carried on with a drum machine.
 In 1987, while returning from Reno (their favorite vacation spot), Cole and Toody decided they wanted to play rock 'n' roll again.
 They called Andrew Loomis, who was a better fit for this project, and Dead Moon was born.

 Dead Moon's music is a blend of dark '60s garage with punk rock; It was described by Robert Christgau as sounding "like the 13th Floor Elevators without the clinical dementia".
 Their early records, In the Graveyard, Unknown Passage, and Defiance, appeared on the band's own Tombstone Records, named for the music store Cole and Toody operated in Clackamas, Oregon.
 Cole mastered these records on a mono lathe from the 1950s that had been used for The Kingsmen's version of "Louie Louie".
 These releases helped them gain cult followings around the United States and in Europe, especially in Germany, home of their European record label Music Maniac.